Yerba Mansa

 MEDICINAL USE:

 DISCLAIMER: This information is based on personal experience.
 It is not intended to diagnose or treat any illness, and is not a substitute for professional medical advice.
 Do your own research.
-Herbs are neither benign nor ineffective.
+Herbs are neither completely benign nor ineffective.
 They are not used in the same way as prescription drugs and are not a substitute for them.

 Native Americans probably introduced this plant to early Spanish settlers, who adopted it as a revered remedio with many medicinal and even magical uses.